TimCares/MasterThesis/docs/thesis/background/basic_loss_functions.typ

 $ <mean_squared_error>

 === Kullback-Leibler Divergence <kl_divergence_section>
-The kullback-keibler divergence (KL-Divergence) is used to measure the difference between two probability distributions.
+The Kullback-Leibler divergence (KL-Divergence) is used to measure the difference between two probability distributions.
 Specifically, in the context of machine learning, we are comparing a predicted probability distribution $bold(q) in RR^C$ with a target distribution $bold(p) in RR^C$.
 Since we are using the KL-Divergence in the context of classification tasks, which are